What can we offer?

 Clearly there is a potential for reducing costs here depending on: PV produced, forecast of PV to be produced, amount of extra electricity needed to charge car to the needed level.

-Crystalball has 3 key features that ensure high quality optimisations:
+Soleco Optimizer has 3 key features that ensure high quality optimizations:

 - The ability to incorporate full physical models of the building (losses, thermal inertia etc.)